alexsit19/marvelapp_flutter/README.md

 ## Getting started

-For download this project. use next command
+- For download this project use next command

 ```sh
 git clone https://github.com/alexsit19/marvelapp_flutter
 ```
-next step: open marvelapp_flutter in Android Studio
+- next step: open marvelapp_flutter in Android Studio

-in android studio go in file/settings choose Languages & Frameworks choose Dart point and enter path to dart on your hard disc
+- in android studio go in file/settings choose Languages & Frameworks choose Dart point and enter path to dart on your hard disc.

-in terminal of Android Studio run command flutter run.
+- in terminal of Android Studio run command flutter run.